The Nova Scotia Duck Tolling Retriever Shop

-Nova Scotia Duck Tolling Retrievers are known for being true lovers of everything in the outdoors, and love to spend as much time as they can enjoy the wind in their hair!
+Nova Scotia Duck Tolling Retrievers are known for being true lovers of everything outdoors, and love to spend as much time as they can enjoying the wind in their hair!
 For this reason, they would better suit a family who already lead an active lifestyle that they can easily slot into.
-They are also a very intelligent breed and willing to please, so training is a fairly easy task.
-This means that they are a fantastic choice of breed for first time owners as well!
+They are a very intelligent breed and willing to please, so training is a fairly easy task.
 Overall, they make fantastic pets and have the ability to provide you with years of happiness and joy!

-The origins behind this doggy remain largely a mystery to all, although it is thought that they have probably been around for centuries!
+The origins behind this breed remain largely a mystery to all, although it is thought that they have probably been around for centuries!
 They were bred to lure birds, such as ducks, into their hunters nets and were fairly small in size, which some believe makes it quite likely that they are the ancestors of Toller dogs!
 The oldest record we have of the breed is from 1890, when they were first bred in Nova Scotia, both as gun and retrieving dogs.
-It's thought they may have bee created by crossing breeds like Golden Retrievers, Chesapeake Bays and Labradors, although Spaniels, Spitzes and Setters could also be part of the mix as well!
-It was only in the 1950's that they possessed the name they have today and were previously referred to as Little River Duck Dogs (how cute!).
+It's thought they may have been created by crossing breeds like Golden Retrievers, Chesapeake Bays and Labradors, although Spaniels, Spitzes and Setters could also be part of the mix as well!
+It was only in the 1950's that they possessed the name they have today as they were previously referred to as Little River Duck Dogs.
 They made their way to the UK in the 1980's and have slowly started to grow in popularity, although you will have be put on a waiting list if interested in sharing your home with one of these guys.